 HOW TO APPLY

-Applications for the program open in January each year, requiring an application form to be completed and returned to me via email or at Oasis (my details at the end).
+Applications for the program open in January each year, requiring an application form to be completed (you’ll need to be logged into Okta).
 Applications usually close in March.

 From these applications a select few are required to complete a group interview and then the final students chosen as Ambassadors for the year.